nbigaouette/gitlab-api-rs/README.md

 ## Licensing

-The code in these two libraries is dual-licensed under the MIT license and the Apache License (version 2.0).
+gitlab-api-rs is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENSE-APACHE](./LICENSE-APACHE) and [LICENSE-MIT](./LICENSE-MIT) for details.